-From Instagram-worthy doughnut walls to kooky poems about wedding gifts, these are the most hated wedding trends often overused at weddings.
+From Instagram-worthy doughnut walls to kooky poems about wedding gifts, these are considered to be the most overused wedding trends, with many brides-to-be wanting to leave these in the past.
 How many are you guilty of?

 According to a study carried out by Goldsmiths, both genders agreed that complicated hashtags were the number one most pointless wedding trend in 2019 (43.5%), while doughnut walls (37.2%), pets as ring bearers and neon signs also topped the list.

-If you want to ensure your celebrations are truly one-of-a-kind, these are the wedding trends to avoid.
+If you want to ensure your celebrations are truly one-of-a-kind, these are the wedding trends many brides-to-be are leaving behind.
 But, hey, if you like that pastel flower wall and dream of doughnuts dangling from the ceiling, just do you.

 There’s no denying we live in a social media obsessed society.
 Rarely a day goes by without seeing a lavish proposal play out on Instagram Stories, or a full wedding album uploaded to Facebook for all your old school mates to ogle.
 However, with the ability to livestream your nuptials also comes the call for a quirky and unique wedding hashtag.
 But guests are getting pretty fed up with the complicated mash-up of names created to propel your big day into the trending section.